-Connect the analog co-processor shield to the kit.

-Hint: The USB connectors on the boards should both be on the same side.

-Hint: The USB connector to the analog co-processor shield is not needed for any of these exercises.
-The shield board is powered from the base board.
-The baseboard cannot be programmed if the USB connector to the analog co-processor shield is plugged in.

-Modify the project to blink the Green LED on the shield.
-This is connected to Arduino pin A1 which connects to SDK pin WICED_GPIO_3.

-Hint: Don’t forget to initialize the IO as an output.
-See the API documentation for GPIOs for the API function required.
+Add WPRINT_APP_INFO calls to display “LED OFF” and “LED ON” at the appropriate times.

 Program your project to the board.

+Open a terminal window with a baud rate of 115200 and observe the messages being printed.

+Hint: if you don’t have terminal emulator software installed, you can use putty.exe which is included in the class files under “Software_tools”.
+To configure putty:

+Go to the Serial tab, select the correct COM port (you can get this from the device manager under “Ports (COM & LPT)” as “WICED USB Serial Port”), and set the speed to 115200.

+Go to the session tab, select the Serial button, and click on “Open”.

-05 (GPIO) Read the state of a button
+04 (GPIO) Read the State of a Button

-The shield is not required for this exercise – you can remove it for now.

-Copy the 03_blinkled project to 05_button, update the makefile, and create a make target.
+Copy the 02_blinkled project to 04_button, update the makefile, and create a make target.

-In the C file, check the state of the kit’s button input (use WICED_BUTTON1).
-Turn an LED on if the button is pressed and turn it off if the button is not pressed.
+In the C file, check the state of the kit’s button input (use WICED_SH_MB1).
+Turn on WICED_SH_LED1 if the button is pressed and turn it off if the button is not pressed.

 Program your project to the board.

-06 (GPIO) Use interrupt to toggle the state of an LED
+05 (GPIO) Use an Interrupt to Toggle the State of an LED

-Copy the 05_button project to 06_interrupt, update the makefile, and create a make target.
+Copy the 04_button project to 05_interrupt, update the makefile, and create a make target.